1944 Steel Penny Value: Find Out Now!

 The 1944 steel cent (also known as a steelie or a war penny) is a scarce Lincoln cent struck in steel with a zinc coating at the Philadelphia Mint in 1944 during World War II.

-These penny coins were struck accidentally and are, therefore, quite rare.
+These penny coins were struck accidentally and are super rare, and valuable.

 1944 steel penny values